⚠️ Use credit cards responsibly!

 • And last but not least, with FICO 08, FICO killed a good old trick piggybacking credit.

-• Fico 08
+• FICO 08

 • Beacon 09

-• FICO Risk Score, Classic 08 Auto
+• FICO Risk score, Classic 08 Auto

-• FICO Risk Score, Classic 08 Bankcard
+• FICO Risk score, Classic 08 Bankcard

-• FICO® 8 Mortgage
+• FICO® 8 Mortgage Risk Score

 • FICO® 8 Industry Scores